dirk-dev/Train_schedule/README.md

 When the user enters data into **Train Schedule**, it is uploaded to a Firebase database.
 Submitting another train entry refreshes the data, and the calculated data (Next Arrival and Minutes Away) is updated.
 Refreshing the web browser will also update the data.

 **Train Schedule** was coded by me, and is maintained by me.

+The deployed app can be found at https://dirk-kiesewetter.github.io/Train_schedule/